 The Euros, or the UEFA European Championship, is the premier football competition for senior men’s national teams which compete under the UEFA jurisdiction.
 The winning national team receives the Henri Delaunay Trophy and is crowned the champion of Europe.
+If you ever need more information about this worldwide event, check out the articles on elubin.

 History and Format